SMSpp-Project/smspp-project/README.md

 ### Getting the code

-Getting the whole umbrella project and all the sub-projects can be done with:
+Getting the whole umbrella project and all the subprojects can be done with:

 ```sh
 git clone --recurse-submodules https://gitlab.com/smspp/smspp-project.git